 Director Independence.
 Under our Corporate Governance Policy and NYSE rules, the Board must have a majority of directors who meet the standards for independence under our Director Nomination Policy and applicable NYSE rules, respectively.
 The Board must determine, based on all of the relevant facts and circumstances, whether each director satisfies the criteria for independence.
 In accordance with the Director Nomination Policy, the Board undertook its annual review of director and director nominee independence.
 During this review, the Board considered all of the relevant facts and circumstances, including a review of all transactions and relationships between each director and director nominee or any member of his immediate family and the Company and its subsidiaries and affiliates.
 The Board also considered whether there were any transactions or relationships between directors, nominees or any member of their immediate family (or any entity of which a director, director nominee or an immediate family member is an executive officer, general partner or significant equity holder).
 As provided in the Director Nomination Policy, the purpose of this review was to determine whether any such relationships or transactions existed that were inconsistent with a determination that the director or nominee is independent.
-As a result of this review, the Board, at its meeting in October 2010, affirmatively determined that Mr. Aal (Class I director), Mr. Chiusano (Class II director and a nominee for re-election), Mr. England (Class I director), Mr. Erickson (Class II director and a nominee for re-election), Mr. England (Class II director), are independent as defined by the rele vant provisions of applicable law, the NYSE listing standards and our Director Nomination Policy and that each independent director has no material relationship with Winnebago Industries.
+As a result of this review, the Board, at its meeting in October 2011, affirmatively determined that Mr. Aal (Class I director), Mr. Chiusano (Class II director), Mr. England (Class I director), Mr. England (Class I director), Mr. England (Class II director), Mr. Hanson (Class III director), Mr. Kitch (Class III director), and Mr. Mark T. Schroepfer (nominee for Class III director), are independent as defined by the relevant provisions of applicable law, the NYSE listing standards and our Director Nomination Policy and that each independent director has no material relationship with Winnebago Industries.